oussemamansouri/Calculator/README.md

-# Calculator
+# 🧮 Calculator

-I created a simple desktop application using Java that serves as a calculator.
-This application allows users to perform basic mathematical calculations such as addition, subtraction, multiplication, and division.
+This is a simple yet functional **desktop calculator application** built using **Java**.
+It supports essential arithmetic operations, including:

+- ➕ Addition
+- ➖ Subtraction
+- ✖️ Multiplication
+- ➗ Division

-With its clean and user-friendly interface, the calculator provides a convenient tool for quick and accurate computations.
+Designed with a **clean and user-friendly interface**, this application offers a smooth experience for performing **quick and accurate calculations** on your desktop.

+Whether you're doing homework, working on finances, or just need a reliable math tool — this calculator is ready to help.